 How to Re-enable or Start Windows Defender in Windows 8.1

-By any chance, if you changed your mind to re-enable or start the Windows Defender, follow these steps.
+By any chance, if you change your mind about re-enabling or starting the Windows Defender, follow these steps.

 You can’t use the same above method to re-enable Windows defender because when the service is not running, the MS security essential console will not open.

 Usually, when the Windows defender is inactive, and none of the third-party antivirus software is installed on your computer, you will get a warning message from the action center, as shown below.